tazama-lf/docs/Product/Archive/Technology-Selection.md

 ### Why Redis?

 Redis is the most popular in-memory data structure store / cache.
-Tazama system development stories have proven that Redis is the right cache solution for Tazama system.
+Tazama platform development stories have proven that Redis is the right cache solution for Tazama platform.

 ## OLAP